 I understand the store moved to three different locations in Dún Laoghaire.
 There was also a store in Grafton Street and Stillorgan, and I believe at one stage there were nine branches of Murray’s.

 Murray’s became a seminal spot for the young Bob Geldof before he formed the Boomtown Rats.
 In his autobiography, Is That It?, Geldof eulogises at length about the shop in a chapter entitled ‘Acting the Maggot’.
-Murray’s really was much more than a record shop, but a cultural institution in Dún Laoghaire and South Dublin.
-It is very moving to hear so many memories from people who bought their first Beatles album, or other LPs, in the shop.
+Murray’s was much more than a record shop, but something of a local cultural institution in Dún Laoghaire.
+It is very moving to hear so many memories from people who bought their first Beatles, Stones or Bowie album, or other LPs, in the shop.
 George also ran Record Collector on Wicklow Street, which was a shop I was very fond of.

-Incidentally, George Murray isn’t a relation of the late Pogues and Thin Lizzy manager Frank Murray, whose funeral was only last week, but they were friends and I believe they often played football together with John Rocha.
+Incidentally, George Murray isn’t anu relation of the late Pogues and Thin Lizzy manager Frank Murray, whose funeral was only last week, but I believe they were firm friends and often played football together with John Rocha.
 George also was good pals with the late music journalist George Byrne, who died in 2015.

 Ar dheis Dé do raibh a anam

 Bob Geldof on Murray’s, Dún Laoghaire from Is That It?

 “Some older guitar players and blues aficionados and us would spend afternoons in there listening to music.
 The Murray brothers never seemed to mind, though when the crowd in the shop grew so big it was bad for business they converted their basement into a small coffee bar.
 It was wonderful – a sort of shrine to new times, and it did its best to pretend that it could have been found in any of the great centres of the new culture: Hamburg, Liverpool or London.